GoogleChrome/web.dev/src/site/content/en/blog/idle-detection/index.md

 ### Using the Idle Detection API

 The first step when using the Idle Detection API is to initialize the `IdleDetector`.
-It takes an object with the desired idle `threshold` in seconds.
+It takes an object with the desired idle `threshold` in milliseconds.
-The minimum `threshold` is 60 seconds.
+The minimum `threshold` is 60.000 milliseconds (1 minute).
 You start the idle detection by calling the `IdleDetector`'s `start()` method, and you can stop it again by calling the `stop()` method.

 There are two ways to get updates on the user's idle state: the first is for one-off requests by